CoreMedia/ckeditor-plugins/packages/ckeditor5-common/README.md

 CKEditor 5 Common
 ================================================================================

-This package contains common tooling to help with CKEditor 5 Plugin implementations.
+This package contains generic typescript language tools independent to CKEditor 5.

+It is very important that this package does not have any dependency to ckeditor 5 packages.